ZacSadan/AS_Mysql/README.md

-# AS_Mysql - Python Bridge between AeroSpike to MySQL Client
+# AS_Mysql - Abillity to Query AeroSpike from any MySQL Client

-This module which implements the MySQL server protocol, so you will be able to Query AeroSpike from your favorite MySql-Client.
+This module implements the MySQL server protocol,

+so you will be able to Query AeroSpike from your favorite MySql-Client.

 AS_Mysql was wrote as a single python file on purpose since :